Masters of South Texas member honors her coach with five nationalchampionships in Ohio

 Sauer says she grew up playing sports but stopped when she reached middle school because she thought at the time that girls her age shouldn’t do them.
 After becoming sedentary, she says, she became overweight and out of shape.

-She lost that weight as an adult and began doing shot put.
+She lost that weight as an adult and began doing shot put in an attempt to compete in the Senior Olympics to fulfill a childhood dream of competing at an Olympic competition of any kind.
 After she injured her shoulder, Sauer went looking for a new fitness activity, which led her to the pool.

 She believes that Van Horn’s patience and diligence in helping her improve was singular, saying that other coaches would’ve let her walk away after her first workout.